Children raised by narcissists learn to shut-up and agree

 These trolls are out in force in the United States and they aggressively attack anyone who challenges the Kremlin line.

-For instance, my post, We are Human, was hit by trolls.
+My post, We are Human, was hit by trolls.

 The following comment is an example of skilled online gaslighting: